 The plan framework, coupled with the broad authorities of Metro and local governments to manage the solid waste system, allow for significant action over the 12 years the plan will be in effect.
+The plan's goals and actions set policy direction throughout the life of the plan.
 It's a living document that will guide us toward a healthier, more resilient and more equitable system.
+The plan applies to all cities and counties within the Metro jurisdictional boundary.